mimmi20/Wurfl/README.md

     - File
     - Null (no caching)

-    Additional to the official providers the following connectots are added:
+    Additional to the official providers the following connectors are added:
     - Zend Cache

 ### Example Configuration ###